sad0p/go-readelf/README.md

 I'm fairly new to Go, as a matter of fact this is the first application I've written in the language, refactoring along the lines of the Effective Go guidelines are welcomed if I missed anything.

-Needed improvements:
-I purposely didn't implement the ability to print program headers, hopefully someone takes up the task before I'm no longer bored and push code to do just that.

 Future work related to this project: